seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-**4 · Geometry — the freeze.** Every candidate that survives the state read gets its entry zone, invalidation and first target computed HERE, from the gate-fresh payload and the 24-hour structural file named above, and the anchoring price is recorded with them.
+**4 · Geometry — the freeze.** Every candidate that survives the state read gets its entry zone, invalidation and first target computed HERE, from the gate-fresh payload and the 24-hour structural file named above, and each row's anchoring price is recorded with it. **Outside-list candidates are frozen in this same step, from `x` (§3B)** — one payload, one moment, and every level in the answer belonging to that minute, with no coin whose levels belong to a different minute from its neighbour's. **A row's ANCHOR is an OUTPUT of this step and is never a later price** (§4): a `СЕЙЧАС` row is anchored to the frozen price itself, and a row the Boss must wait for is anchored to the entry computed for it HERE, out of these same frozen inputs, which is a level cut from the frozen structure and not a second price.
-**Outside-list
+**Anchoring is not re-pricing**, and the distinction is the whole of why both rules can
-candidates are frozen in this same step, from `x` (§3B)** — one payload, one moment, one anchor for every level in the answer, and no coin whose levels belong to a different minute from its neighbour's.
+stand: the minute the numbers come from never moves, while the entry they are measured at was never the market's current price on a row that waits.
 This is the only stage that consumes the fifteen-minute budget, and it runs before a single search.
 A run that reaches this stage with a green gate has its levels for the rest of the run whatever else happens; a run that reaches it with a red gate has none and cannot acquire